nfsi-canada/OBSW2025/TUTORIAL3/demo.md

 > **Local data**
 >
 > To use the ELVES data, we need to specify a few more options.
 First, use the `--server` and `--user-auth` options to get waveform data.
-Second, use the `-zcomp=3` option.
+Second, use the `--zcomp=3` option.
 Finally, we don't have a pressure channel, so we specify `--channels='12'` to perform tilt corrections only.
-For example,
+For example, for 10 days of data in January 2024, type
 > ```
-> atacr_download_data --server=http://seiscomp.geo.vuw.ac.nz --user-auth='xxxx:xxxx' --start=2024-01-01 --end=2024-01-10 --zcomp='3' --channels='12' --sampling-rate=1.
+> atacr_download_data --server='http://seiscomp.geo.vuw.ac.nz' --user-auth='xxxx:xxxx' --start=2024-01-01 --end=2024-01-10 --zcomp='3' --channels='12' --sampling-rate=1.
 EL23A.pkl
 > ```

 ### QC for daily spectral averages